-As the name suggests, this is a high-level document that provides information on all aspects of the System and its management.
+This high-level document provides information on all aspects of the System and its management.
 In the main, it is intended for senior Managers.

 • C/S S.007 - Handbook of Beacon Regulations

 This document provides a summary of regulations issued by Cospas-Sarsat Participants and other countries regarding the carriage of 406 MHz beacons, and includes information on the coding and registration of 406 MHz beacons in each country.